RustScan/RustScan/README.md

 # RustScan
-A barebones port scanner in Rust
+An port scanner in Rust.

+Once it finds open ports, it runs by default nmap -Sc -p $ports.
+This command can be changed by adding a settings.yml file to APPDIRS (documentation here).